 So why use these types of transition functions?

 For example, the initial response to the spammer’s changes may cause the document’s rank to be negatively influenced rather than positively influenced.
 Unexpected results are bound to elicit a response from a spammer, particularly if their client is upset with the results.
 In response to negative results, the spammer may remove the changes and, thereby render the long-term impact on the document’s rank zero.

-If someone sees a small gain based upon keyword stuffing or some other activity that goes against Google’s guidelines, they might engaging in some similar additional changes to a site involving things like adding additional keywords or hidden text.
+If someone sees a small gain based upon keyword stuffing or some other activity that goes against Google’s guidelines, they might engage in some similar extra changes to a site involving things like adding more keywords or hidden text.
 If they see a decrease, they might make other changes, including reverting a page to its original form.

 If there’s a suspicion that spamming might be going on, but not enough to positively identify it, the page involved might be subjected to fluctuations and extreme changes in ranking to try to get a spammer to attempt some kind of corrective action.
 If that corrective action helps in a spam determination, then the page, “site, domain, and/or contributing links” might be designated as spam.

-If those are determined to be spam, Google might investigate further, ignore them, or degrade them in rankings.
+If those are determined to be search engine spam, Google might investigate further, ignore them, or degrade them in rankings.